fbraza/python-tocase/README.md

 ### Kebab

 It is a naming convention where all letters in compound words are lowercased.
-Words are joined by a dash (`-`).
+Words are joined by a dash.

 ```python
 # Example with simple string